 - To provide computer facilities and other resources where necessary

-The school's results at GCSE, including 100% A*-C pass rate with English and Maths, is a powerful indication that this additional resource helps SHSG support the individual needs of all our students.
+The school's results at GCSE, including 100% A*-C in English and Maths, is a powerful indication that this additional resource helps SHSG support the individual needs of all our students.

 The attendance of FSM/ disadvantaged students was in line with non pupil premium students.

 There were no exclusions of FSM/disadvantaged students.

 100% of year 11 leavers went onto a sustained education or employment /training.